-- Account payee cheques
+Account payee cheques

-- Gaming and lottery cheques
+Gaming and lottery cheques

 Pros and cons of cheque cashing

-- You'll be charged a fee.
+High fees.
 This may be a percentage of the cheque amount or a fixed amount.
 The fee will vary between different providers and can often be quite high.

-- Restrictions.
+Restrictions.
 Some providers may refuse certain types of cheques or have limits on the amounts that can be cashed out.

-How you can compare cheque cashing services
+How to compare cheque cashing services

 Cheque cashing providers can be a convenient option for you to consider if you need a quick turnaround time for your cheque, but it’s important you choose the right provider.
 Here are a few things to keep in mind when comparing your options:

-- Turnaround time.
+Turnaround time.
 As this is likely to be the main reason you’re opting for cheque cashing services, you should check how quickly you can expect to receive the money.
 Some lenders may be able to provide you the money within a few minutes, while others may take longer.

-- Fees and charges.
+Fees and charges.
 All cheque cashing providers are likely to charge fees, but the question is how much?
 Some may charge you a flat fee, while others may charge you a percentage of the cheque amount.

-- Restrictions.
+Restrictions.
 Some providers may have restrictions as to the kinds of cheques they'll cash, whether they be business, personal, government or another type.
 They're also likely to have limits on the cheque amount they're able to cash.
 Check these restrictions before you apply.

 Alternatives to cheque cashing

-Sunshine Short Term Offer
+Nimble Short Term Loan

-- Loan amount: $2,000
+Loan amount: $2,000

-- Fees: 20% of borrowed amount + 4% of borrowed amount each month
+Fees: 10% of loan amount + 2% of loan amount each month